python-lsp/cookiecutter-pylsp-plugin/{{cookiecutter.project_slug}}/README.md

 ## Installation

-Install into the same virtualenv as python-lsp-server itself.
+To use this plugin, you need to install this plugin in the same virtualenv as python-lsp-server itself.

 ``` bash
 pip install {{ cookiecutter.project_slug }}